igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ~~~~
 {: title="Round-trip time (both direction)"}

 #### Half-RTT Measurement

 An observer that is able to observe both forward and return traffic directions
 can use the delay samples to measure "upstream" and "downstream" RTT components,
 also known as the half-RTT measurements.
 It does this by measuring the time
-between a delay sample observed in one direction and the reflected delay sample
+between a delay sample observed in one direction and the delay sample previously
 observed in the opposite direction.

-As with RTT measurement, the observer must identify spin periods in the packet
+As with RTT measurement, the observer must verify that the distance in time
-flow and assign delay samples to spin periods.
-If a spin period is missing a
-delay sample, the measurement needs to be restarted from the subsequent delay
-sample.
-So a measurement, to be valid, must take into account delay samples
-belonging to adjacent periods, for the upstream component, or to the same period
-for the downstream component.
+between the two samples taken into account is less than `T_Max`.

 Note that upstream and downstream sections of paths between the endpoints and
 the observer, i.e. observer-to-client vs client-to-observer and